TRACK CHAIR

 In this minitrack, we welcome submissions of full research papers or research in progress, including theory articles, literature reviews, teaching cases, or studies employing qualitative, quantitative, mixed methods, and design science research methods.
 Topics of interest include, but are not limited to, technology’s role in addressing:

-- Opportunities and challenges during global crises
+- Opportunities and challenges during local or global crises

-- Working from home during lockdowns
+- Working from home during crises

 - Best practices in education and work contexts